 Family enjoying a cycling break in the forest

 Hidden deep in the forest, our cabins are perfect for the post-cycling cool down.
 Soothe your aching limbs in the hot tub, share your cycling stories round the cosy log burner and sink into a soft bed with only the rustle of the wind in the trees to lull you to sleep.

-Make it a long weekend or opt for a 4 night midweek break, when the trails will be quieter.
-Bike hire is available at all our locations, with the exception of Sherwood Forest, where bikes can be hired at the Sherwood Pines Visitor Centre.
+Make it a long 3-day weekend or opt for a 4-night midweek break, when the trails will be quieter.
+Bike hire is available at all our locations, except for Sherwood Forest, where bikes can be hired at the Sherwood Pines Visitor Centre.